A new water heater can save you thousands of dollars

 - Size and heating capacity — The next biggest factor is the size of the water tank (measured in gallons) or if you’re evaluating tankless water heaters the capacity of the unit (usually measured in gallons per minute).
 The bigger the tank or greater the heating capacity the more you’ll pay.

 - Warranty and expected lifetime — The next factor that influences price is how long the product will last.
 The longer the warranty or expected lifetime of the unit, the more you’ll pay.
+In our electric water heater reviews we wrote a bit about the various options you have when choosing a warranty.

 The annual cost of a water heater